2.1. معالجة البيانات¶ Open the notebook in Colab

 (12,)

-If we just want to know the total number of elements in an ndarray
+If we just want to know the total number of elements in an ndarray,

 i.e., the product of all of the shape elements, we can inspect its

-property.
+size property.
 Because we are dealing with a vector here, the single

-element of its shape
+element of its shape is identical to its size.

 x.size